kaledgar/kaledgar/README.md

 I like to automate boring stuff, extract meaningful information out of boring data and calculate boring things to find out interesting facts.

-- 🔭 I’m currently working on [AWS Lambda Trigger TF template](https://github.com/kaledgar/s3-file-trigger-lambda)
+- 🔭 I’m currently working on a [Stratosphere](https://github.com/kaledgar/Stratosphere) - Light & Automated IAC template for cloud-native Minecraft Server - Deploy your Realm and play with your friends in just 3 minutes ⛏

 - 🌱 I’m currently learning **Docker and Jenkins**